wp-plugins/amazon-link/readme.txt

 * Incorrect Amazon site allocation -

-    There are only 8 major Amazon sites (UK, France, Germany, US, Japan, Italy, China and Canada).
+    There are only 9 major Amazon sites (UK, France, Germany, Spain, US, Japan, Italy, China and Canada).
 So the plugin has to guess where a country's residents are most likely to shop on-line.
 An alternative is to enable the 'Multinational Link' option, this will enable a small popup for each link allowing the site visitor to choose the most appropriate site (based on locale or language).
 * Product Availability -

     A product that is available in the author's locale may not be available on other Amazon sites.
 If the live data option is enabled the plugin will display a link to the Amazon site in the author's own locale if the product is not available at the visitor's Amazon store.